ppatel1604/pipeline-demo/readme.md

 ```

 ## Notes
-- For the demo purposes, there is only one environment for the PR validation.
-In real scenario, the environments can be created per pr using the branch name or sha
+- For the demo purposes and keep the cost in budget, there is only one environment (dev) for the PR validation.
+In real scenario, the environments can be created per pr using the branch name or sha which can also run an extended suite of automated tests
 - To make development faster, the main workflows contains some hard code string.
 The major reason for this hard coded string is because the [limitations](https://github.community/t/reusable-workflow-env-context-not-available-in-jobs-job-id-with/206111) for reusable workflow.
 The reusable workflows do not have access to any env set on the workflow level.
 <br /> As per the [thread](https://github.community/t/reusable-workflow-env-context-not-available-in-jobs-job-id-with/206111), there is a workaround available which will be done in the future to share the variables between jobs and reduce the duplications
 - For the demo purposes, the clean up job only waits for 15 mins as we are using the github environments.
 It also allows us to start the job on a review.
 There is also an option to run the clean up job on the PR merge.